pbackus/dcli/readme.md

 #### Features:

 * Input validation
-* Customize seperators for associative array args
+* Customize separators for associative array args
 * Supports environment variables
 * Supports default values
 * Supports custom types that have a constructor that is called with a string